 Or this link to one of Amy Layne’s DAMY Health blog posts where she provides a list and links to all the great holiday recipes in her Healthy Holiday Countdown series.
 Oh my!
 Just click on any of the luscious looking desserts pictured on the page and it will take you to the corresponding recipe.

 And here’s a recipe from The Alternative Daily for peppermint lip balm that sounds almost good enough to eat that you could make for yourself and/or give as gifts….

 During the wintertime, lips often need extra care to stay soft, smooth and moist.
 A homemade lip balm made with coconut oil makes a perfect gift.

 - 2 tablespoons sweet almond oil

 - ¼ teaspoon peppermint essential oil

 - 0.15-ounce lip balm tubes or small containers

 Melt the shea butter, coconut oil, sweet almond oil and beeswax in a double boiler on the lowest heat possible.
 Remove from heat, then add peppermint oil.
 Pour into tubes and allow to set with caps off for 24 hours.

-FYI, you can get many of the ingredients for the recipes in this post from one of my favorite places to shop iHerb.com; use code CJG192 if you are a new customer and spend more than $40 and you will get $10 off, plus can take advantage of their wonderful specials and trial offer section.
-Shipping is free on orders of $20 and up, and there’s no sales tax.
-There’s an extra 5% off on orders over $60.
+FYI, you can get many of the ingredients for the recipes in this post from one of my favorite places to shop iHerb.com; use code CJG192 if you are a new customer and spend more than $40 and you will get a discount, plus shipping is free on orders of $20 and up.
+And there’s an extra 5% off on orders over $60.